Success Tips for Passive Job Seekers

-Do you love your job?
-Don't want to even think about looking for a new position?
-Even if you're lucky enough to have a job you don't want to quit, you should always be at least somewhat prepared to move on.
+Even if you love your job and don't want to even think about looking for a new position, and even better, if you're lucky enough to have a job you don't want to quit, you should always be at least somewhat prepared to move on.

 So, even if you are happy with your current role, it's a good idea to engage in passive job search.
 Find out how to do so, along with discovering the difference between an active and passive job hunt.